Yasin Malik: 2017 terror funding case

+Killing of Sarla Bhat

+In June 2026, the state investigation agency (SIA) of Jammu and Kashmir police accused Malik of commanding the 1990 killing of Sarla Bhat and filed a chargesheet against him and four others at a TADA/POTA court in Srinagar.
+The SIA had earlier raided the house of several JKLF members, including Malik, in relation to the investigation in 2025.
+(Note: Others whose houses were raided include former JKLF member Javeed Mir, Peer Noor ul Haq Shah, Reyaz Kabir Sheikh, Bashir Ahmad Gojri, Feroz Ahmad Khan, Kaiser Ahmad Tiploo, and Ghulam Mohammad Taploo.)
+According to journalist Ahmed Ali Fayyaz, Bhat's killing had coincided with the hospitalisation of Malik at SKIMS, where Bhat worked as a nurse.
+A note found on her body had accused her of passing information to police that had led to a raid on 8 April 1990 in Srinagar's old town in which an injured Yasin Malik had escaped but some other members of the JKLF had been arrested.
+According to a 'senior police official', Bhat's murder was related to the arrest of a JKLF affiliated employee at SKIMS, and Bhat was framed as an informant because she was Kashmiri Pandit.

 Personal life

 In 2009, Malik married Pakistani artist Mushaal Hussein Mullick (b.
 1985) in Rawalpindi on 22 February 2009.
 The two met while Yasin was on a tour of Pakistan in 2005.
 They became parents to a girl named Raziyah Sultana in March 2012.
 Mushaal and her daughter currently reside in Islamabad.

 Mushaal is a graduate of the London School of Economics.
 She comes from an affluent Pakistani family, her mother -Rehana Hussein Mullick- was the secretary general of PML-N Women's Wing, while her father -M. A. Hussein Mullick (d.
 2002)- was an international economist who headed the University of Bonn's economics department and was the first Pakistani member of a Nobel Prize jury; her brother -Haider Ali Hussein Mullick- is a foreign policy analyst based in Washington, D.C., and is currently a lecturer at the Naval Post Graduate School; and her sister, Sabien Hussein Mullick, is a social worker.

 Yasin had completed his graduation from S. P. College in Srinagar and also says that most of his knowledge has been acquired by self-taught methods while he served his time in various jails.
 Malik loves the poetry of Allama Iqbal and the writings of Imam Ghazali.